Skip to content

 Action Description

-Continue/Pause (F5) Continue: Resume normal program/script execution (up to the next breakpoint).
+Continue/Pause Continue: Resume normal program execution (up to the next breakpoint).

-Pause: Inspect code executing at the current line and debug line-by-line.
+Pause: Inspect code executing at the current location.

-Step Over (F10) Execute the next method as a single command without inspecting or following its component steps.
+Step Over Execute the next statement as a single command without inspecting or following its component steps.

-Step Into (F11) Enter the next method to follow its execution line-by-line.
+Step Into Enter the next statement to follow its execution line-by-line.

-Step Out (Shift + F11) When inside a method or subroutine, return to the earlier execution context by completing remaining lines of the current method as though it were a single command.
+Step Out When inside a function, return to the earlier execution context by completing remaining lines of the current method as though it were a single command.

-Restart (Shift + Ctrl/Cmd + F5) Terminate the current program execution and start debugging again using the current run configuration.
+Restart Terminate the current program execution and start debugging again using the current run configuration.

-During a debugging session, you can inspect variables, expressions, and registers in the VARIABLES section of the Run and Debug view or by hovering over their source in the editor.
-Variable values and expression evaluation are relative to the selected stack frame in the CALL STACK section.
-In case of multi-core, registers are relative to the core that you are debugging.
+During a debugging, you can inspect variables, expressions, and registers in the VARIABLES section of the Run and Debug view or by hovering over a variable or expression in the source code editor.
+Variable values and expression are evaluated in context of the selected stack frame in the CALL STACK section.
+In case of multi-core, the content is relative to active debug session.

 VARIABLES section